aws/aws-iot-fleetwise-edge/README.md

-**AWS IoT FleetWise Edge receives two documents:**
+**Edge Agent receives two documents:**

 1. *Decoder Manifest* - this document describes how signals are collected from the vehicle, and will include details such as, but not limited to: Bus ID, network name, decoding information, etc.

 2. *Data Collection Schemes* - this document describes what signals to collect.
 It also describes the condition logic that defines the enablement of the trigger logic that allows these signals to be collected, for example, when Vehicle Speed > 100 km/Hr and Driver Seatbelt is Off and Ambient Temperature <  0 degree C.

-## AWS IoT FleetWise Edge Deployment & Supported Platforms
+## Edge Agent Deployment & Supported Platforms

-AWS IoT FleetWise Edge functional flexibility and its use of dynamic memory allocation means that it cannot reside in the real-time safe vehicle ECUs.
-AWS IoT FleetWise Edge must also be connected to the internet and preferably has access to a “good” portion of vehicle ECU data.
-OEMs have the flexibility to decide  where they can deploy AWS IoT FleetWise Edge binary.
+Edge Agent functional flexibility and its use of dynamic memory allocation means that it cannot reside in the real-time safety vehicle ECUs.
+Edge Agent must also be connected to the internet and preferably has access to a “good” portion of vehicle ECU data.
+OEMs have the flexibility to decide where they can deploy their  Edge Agent binary.
 Possible options include (if present):

 1. Vehicle Gateway such as the [NXP S32G](https://www.nxp.com/products/processors-and-microcontrollers/arm-processors/s32g-vehicle-network-processors/s32g2-processors-for-vehicle-networking:S32G2) and [Renesas R-Car S4](https://www.renesas.com/jp/en/products/automotive-products/automotive-system-chips-socs/rtp8a779f0askb0sp2s-r-car-s4-reference-boardspider)
 2. Vehicle Head-Unit